- Mark Santow

 A political prisoner changed my life.

 That man, now free -- always free, really -- wore number 466 at Robben Island prison in South Africa.
-Today, he is slowly dying in a hospital bed in Pretoria.
+Today, he died.
 I know Nelson Mandela won't have the opportunity to read this.
 But I do need to write it.

 He was, in the end, my favorite college professor.